friendica/red/doc/Permissions.md

 - _Only those you specifically allow_.
 By default, people you are not connected to, and all new contacts will have this permission denied.
 You will be able to make exceptions for individual channels on their contact edit screen.
 - _Anybody in your address book_.
 Anybody you do not know will have this permission denied, but anybody you accept as a contact will have this permission approved.
 This is the way most legacy platforms handle permissions.
 - _Anybody On This Website_.
 Anybody using the same website as you will have permission approved.
 Anybody who registered at a different site will have this permission denied.
 - _Anybody in this network_.
-Anybody who has got zot will have this permission approved.
+Anybody in the Red Matrix will have this permission approved.
 Even complete strangers.
-However, anybody not logged in/authenticated will have this permission denid.
+However, anybody not logged in/authenticated will have this permission denied.
 - _Anybody on the internet_.
 Completely public.
 This permission will be approved for anybody at all.

 The individual permissions are: